Photo by: Cameron Gillie

-This award recognizes volunteers whose work in any phase of Trail management contributes in an extraordinary manner to the development of new trail, land improvements or facilities such as: trail planning, landowner and/or partner relations, trail layout and design, trail construction, trail maintenance, stewardship work.
+This award recognizes volunteers whose work, in any phase of Trail management, contributes in an extraordinary manner to the development of new trail, land improvements or facilities through such activities as: trail planning, landowner and/or partner relations, trail layout and design, trail construction, trail maintenance, and stewardship work.

 New Crew Leader In Good Standing Award